 I don’t care if there’s science behind it; I don’t care if it’s a placebo effect of memories from my youth, sipping chicken soup when sick.
 All I know is that there’s no better comfort food than chicken soup when you’re under the weather.

 I’m a big fan of pasta in my chicken soup (when I was young, it was chicken and stars), so I always add pearl couscous (instead of noodles) because it’s easy to keep on the spoon.
 (You know what I’m sayin’ — you don’t want to struggle with your soup and splashy noodles when you’re sick.)

-Use a little couscous for a brothy soup; a lot of couscous for a hearty stew, as in the photos.
+Use a little couscous for a brothy soup, as in the video at the top; a lot of couscous for a hearty stew, as in the photos.
 Good stuff.

 My couscous chicken soup includes health-supporting ingredients like ginger, garlic, lemongrass, turmeric, and a big squeeze of lemon, which also creates a light and bright soup.
 Comforting and good for you — it’s a win-win, whether you’re sick or not,

 Stay healthy, everyone, and eat lots of soup!

 - 1 cup chopped onions (about 1/2 of a medium)